A Real-Time DDS-Based Chest X-Ray Decision Support System for Resource-Constrained Clinics: Literature Review

-FastDDS, CycloneDDS, RTI Connext, and OpenDDS are examples of DDS middleware designed for situations where distributed real-time communication is essential.
-These systems are better suited for large-scale applications like industrial control systems or driverless cars since they are excellent at handling data across several nodes.
-According to Bode et al., \cite{bode2023dds}, FastDDS and CycloneDDS provide a solid basis for real-time distributed systems by offering reduced latency and packet delay variation in comparison to previous DDS implementations.
-In contrast to Snout, which is best suited for localized, low-overhead operations, DDS middleware can scale over big networks.
-However, because they rely on components like the Linux network stack, which is not tuned for real-time performance, even the best-performing DDS middlewares have trouble providing firm real-time assurances.
-This highlights a significant trade-off: DDS middlewares like FastDDS and CycloneDDS add more complexity but are more appropriate for demanding distributed applications.
-Snout offers simplicity and efficiency for small-scale use.
+FastDDS, CycloneDDS, RTI Connext, and OpenDDS are examples of middleware implementations based on the Data Distribution Service (DDS) standard, designed for distributed real-time communication among heterogeneous devices.
+These systems are well-suited for large-scale and safety-critical applications such as industrial control systems, autonomous vehicles, and healthcare systems, as they efficiently manage data exchange across multiple nodes.
+Bode et al. \cite{bode2023dds} report that FastDDS and CycloneDDS provide a strong foundation for real-time distributed systems by achieving lower latency and reduced packet delay variation compared to earlier DDS implementations.
+Unlike lightweight middleware such as Snout, which targets localized and low-overhead use cases, DDS middleware scales effectively across wide-area and complex network deployments.
+Nevertheless, because DDS implementations typically rely on the Operating System's (OS) network stack, which is not inherently optimized for real-time performance, achieving strict real-time guarantees remains challenging.
+This trade-off highlights that while DDS middleware introduces greater complexity, it is better suited to demanding distributed applications, like a distributed healthcare system, whereas Snout prioritizes simplicity and efficiency in small-scale scenarios.